Quantum state tomography for qutrits subject to laser cooling: Quantum tomography schemes for three level systems subject to laser cooling

+Laser cooling is a very widely investigated topic in modern Physics, e.g. \cite{bartana93,tannor99}.
+A lot of attention has been paid to different aspects of this problem.
+In this paper we search for a link between laser cooling and quantum state tomography.

-An example often studied in the area of laser spectroscopy is a quantum system subject to laser cooling with three energy levels ($dim \mathcal{H} = 3$).
-The evolution of the density matrix of such a three level system is given by
+An example often studied in the area of laser spectroscopy is a quantum system subject to laser cooling with three energy levels ($dim \mathcal{H} = 3$) \cite{sklarz04}.
+The evolution of the density matrix of such a three level system is given by a master equation of the form: